Learning Track

 If you have multiple plans and one plan is the main plan under Enterprise Plan Manager, you can set safe sharing controls in the main plan, and all managed plans will inherit those controls.
 You can change these settings on the managed plan if you are an administrator on the main plan.

-Use this capability to restrict sharing by domain or by specific email addresses—for example, to ensure that sheets are shared only to people with a company email address.
+Restrict sharing by domain or by specific email addresses—for example, to ensure that sheets are shared only to people with a company email address.
 You'll do this by setting up an Allowlist.

 When Approved Domain Sharing is enabled, all workflows with recipients outside the Approved Domain Sharing list will become disabled with an "Invalid Recipients" message.
 To ensure that workflows don't get disabled, make sure that all recipients of workflow automation are added to Approved Domain Sharing.
 Alternatively, ensure at least one recipient in every workflow within the Approved Domain Sharing list.